How to Choose the Right Band for Your Company Gala

 How do we handle music during speeches and presentations?

 The band should be briefed on the full program schedule.
 During speeches, they either remain silent or provide very soft background underscore (depending on the mood).
 For award presentations, they can provide walk-on music and dramatic stings.
-A brief rehearsal or sound check before the event ensures smooth coordination with microphones and the house AV system.
+A sound check before the event ensures smooth coordination with microphones and the house AV system.

 Ready to book the perfect band for your company gala?
 Contact Avalon Music today at (832) 723-8886 or visit theavalonmusic.com/book-a-band/ to start planning an unforgettable evening.